EtainUpton/Assessment2019MachineLearning-Statistics/README.md

 Well-trained neural network providing decent predictions of house prices based on the other variables.
 Good explanations of how to use the neural network and how it works.

 ##### Reminder on how to add a Jupyter Notebook:
-I reviewed a repository I previously submitted for a different module in which I had submitted a Jupyter Notebook.
+I reviewed a repository I previously submitted for a different module in which I had submitted a Jupyter Notebook (https://github.com/EtainUpton/52465Programming-for-Data-An.-Assignments).
 I accessed Jupyter via the Anaconda Navigator as shown in the below screenshot;

 I should employ the use of Markdown cells – these cells allow the user to type text into the cell, but the cell will not expect Python code – it will expect text.